Workplace Safety Best Practices

-How many of these workplace safety best practices do your work teams use to work injury-free on a daily basis?
-Check them out!
+How many of the workplace safety best practices on this page do your work teams use to work injury-free daily?

-In particular, I now know what it takes to achieve and sustain very low incident rates.
-The work system changes one needs to make in order to shift from a reactive safety focus to a proactive safety focus are clear.
+For example, I now know what it takes to achieve and sustain very low incident rates.
+The work system changes one needs to make a shift from a reactive safety focus to a proactive safety focus are clear.
 I have found some great workplace safety best practices.

 As a performance improvement coach, there is one main question I continue to ask.
 Why is there such a difference in safety performance across these companies?
 You might think that the companies with the relatively weak safety records work in more hazardous environments.
 That is not always the case.